11ty/eleventy-upgrade-help/README.md

 # eleventy-upgrade-help

 A plugin to help you upgrade your Eleventy project to a new major version.
+The major version of this plugin will always match the major version of Eleventy that you’re upgrading to.

 ## Usage